A ferry entering Newhaven Port, with the linkspan ahead on the right.

 A unique concept was designed and implemented by Beckett Rankine in 1991 – a large ‘turning plate’ was installed on the quay wall for the ferries to use as a buffer, allowing them to make contact with the structure and aid turning without damaging the existing quay wall or vessel.
 The structure consists of heavy steelwork that bears onto rubber fenders.

-Our strategy is to produce pre-fabricated modular units that can be assembled and lowered into place by crane, minimising the impact on port operations during the works.
+We contracted Mackley Engineering to produce pre-fabricated modular units.
+These were then assembled and lowered into place by crane, minimising the impact on port operations during the works.

 The original turning plate is a large steel structure attached to the quay wall.
 The bottom half is marked and scuffed from years of contact with the ferries.